 After the trial is over and you decide to make the new schedule official, you should still evaluate your employees’ performance and satisfaction every 6 to 12 months.

 The terms and conditions of the arrangement should be clear up front.
-Since a flexible work arrangement is a business decision, your employees should be aware that it can be modified or terminated if necessary.
+Since implementing a flexible work policy is a business decision, your employees should be aware that it can be modified or terminated if necessary.

 A flexible work arrangement could get terminated in the following cases: